Domain wall competition in the Chern insulating regime of twisted bilayer graphene: Effective Field Theory

 Therefore, for relatively uniform substrates, at any finite temperature entropic effects will drive formation of intertwined domains weakly pinned at the moir\'e scale, whose Chern and valley polarization are locked by the sign of $\Delta$.
 In contrast, for non-uniform substrates, we expect that the sample has Chern or valley domains that track variations in $\text{sign}(\Delta(\vec{r}))$.
 Are Chern or valley DWs favoured in this substrate-dominated regime?
 The answer has physical implications since Chern (and intertwined) DWs sew together bulk regions which differ in Chern number by $\pm2$.
 Hence they necessarily host (at least) a pair of chiral co-propagating edge modes---backscattering is forbidden by DW chirality, locking the Luttinger parameter to its non-interacting value.
-Valley DWs carry counter-propagating modes and their Luttinger parameters can be renormalized by forward scattering, or they can be gapped by backscattering.
+Valley DWs carry counter-propagating modes and their Luttinger parameters can be renormalized by forward scattering, or they can be gapped by backscattering (if microscopic $U_v(1)$-breaking terms which we have neglected here are included).

 Flipping valley polarization $n_z$ across a DW is associated with a loss of exchange energy, penalizing the valley DW relative to the Chern DW.
 This cost is lowered if valley DWs ``texture'', i.e, rotate smoothly, over some length scale $\xi$ due to the finite valley stiffness.
 We expect that smaller substrate potential gradients will favor valley DWs since they allow more texturing.
-Assuming a constant gradient $\Delta_{\text{max}}/w$ that switches sign at $x=0$, variational arguments \cite{SupMat} show that the width of a valley DW scales as $\xi\sim a_{\textrm{M}}[\rho_v/(a_\textrm{M}\Delta_\textrm{max}/w)]^{1/3}$, (see also~\cite{Mitra_Girvin}).
-At HF level the counter-propagating modes of the valley DW can lower their energy by hybridizing and gapping out (though a gapless mode must reemerge as quantum fluctuations restore $U(1)_v$ symmetry along the DW).
+Assuming a constant gradient $\Delta_{\text{max}}/w$ that switches sign at $x=0$, variational arguments (App.~\ref{SecAppScaling}) show that the width of a valley DW scales as $\xi\sim a_{\textrm{M}}[\rho_v/(a_\textrm{M}\Delta_\textrm{max}/w)]^{1/3}$, (see also~\cite{Mitra_Girvin}).
 In contrast a Chern DW cannot smoothly interpolate between its two domains (recall $m_z$ in \eqref{eq:FNLSM} is a $Z_2$ variable).
 Physically this is because any `inter-Chern-coherent' region is topologically forced to admit vortices in its order parameter~\cite{bultinck2020mechanism}, an effect that can counteract valley exchange physics.
 As a result, Chern DWs do not texture, and have a substrate-independent width $\propto \beta a_M$.